emad-siddiq/subway-system/README.md

    ```

 This will create standalone executables for Linux, macOS, and Windows in the `bin` directory.
 Run the appropriate binary for your system.

+Note: When running the standalone binary, you'll need to ensure that a PostgreSQL database is available and the correct environment variables are set for the database connection.